 In South Australia the butterfly has usually been found in the southern mainland parts of the state, wherever its presently known hostplants occur in sufficient density.
 Based on the distribution of its larva hostplants, the butterfly is likely to be more extensive than its present known range.
 It has yet to be found in the forests of the Lower Southeast but may eventually be found in that region in the low woodlands along the coast or along some of the limestone-terrarossa ridges.
 The butterfly was recently recorded in the southwest of the Northern Territory, just across the border from South Australia, and some 800 km from its previous, closest known distribution point.
 Also recorded from southwest Western Australia and western Victoria, and also coastally and along the Great Dividing Range in NSW and southern Queensland.
 A separate subspecies occurs in southern Queensland.

 It occurs mainly in open mallee (low rainfall eucalypt) habitat, but also in higher rainfall shrubland/heathland.
 The butterfly favours the more pristine habitats of its hostplants, which are widespread and locally common.
 The Grevillea huegelii occurs on the heavy red soils of the inter-dune areas, whereas the Hakea and some other Grevillea species hostplants prefer the sandy soils on the dunes.

-Considered to be a rare butterfly in flight.
-Males are more often encountered than females.
+Considered to be a rare butterfly, males are more often encountered than females.